RchGrav/GunBotScripts/README.md

 ## Generating the configs and scripts

 So you've edited the Pairs files to set up what pairs to trade, you've edited the per-exchange template files to set the size of trades, strategy and
 API calls timing if needed, and you've edited the global ALLPAIRS template to include your API keys.

+Take a look inside of the generate-config file and adjust the "Exchange" and "Base" variable to specify which folders you would like to build out.
+The BTC base pair will be in the /opt/gunbot folder but all of the rest will follow the naming convention of /opt/gunbot_exchange_pair, based upon which you select.
+You are currently limited to the pairs I have configured but it should be self evident how to add more.

 You're now ready to run the generate-configs script.
 It will generate a bunch of exchange-BTC_PAIR-config.js type files in GUNBOTROOT (normally /opt/gunbot), a bunch of YAML files for PM2 in GUNBOTROOT/YAMLs, a global allpairs.yaml file in GUNBOTROOT, and a bunch of scripts in GUNBOTROOT/scripts such as start-all-pairs

 So normally, in the most basic case, at this point, assuming nothing conflicting is already running and it's a fresh start, you could run the